 Limiting the use of antimicrobials to approved indications.

 The formation of an antimicrobial committee to create and initiate the use of antibiotic guidelines.

 Designated personnel being made available for the approval process.

 This leads to direct control over antimicrobial use at an institutional level and also provides educational opportunities for prescribers when a request is made.

 The major challenge is that prescribers can have a perceived loss of autonomy when making clinical decisions.
 It is also time consuming as personnel need to be available for consultation at all times.

 A daily review of targeted agents for appropriateness.

-Follow-up intervention may then involve contacting the prescriber to recommend alternative agents.
+Follow-up interventions - these may involve contacting the prescriber to recommend alternative agents.